Tumult97/Obsidian-Files/Niel Knowledge Share.md

 - Types
 	1. Credit Risk
 	2. Market Risk
+		1. Risk of being active in an active state
 	3. Non financial Risk(NFR)(OPS Risk)
 		- Not credit or market risk
 		- Risk of just operating
+		- Catchall

 ___
 # The Segments